Waracle/cake-manager/README.md

 The Username/ Secrets should be kept in a Secrets Manager, but for demo purposes it is being exposed.

-Note when invoking a POST request in Postman
+Note when invoking /cakes endpoint POST request in Postman, ensure that the in the Body's tab, `form-data` is selected and that the `image` key is of type `file`

 ## Start Jenkins
 * Start the jenkins container: